The Bearing Surface- Creating optimal basal support

 As well as static load the bearing surface has dynamic implications too, Van Heel et al (2004) observed a trace followed by the majority of horses (Fig.3).

-Fig.3 The trace of the COP during locomotion.
-Courtesy of J. Mather Bsc(hons)
+Fig.3 The trace of the CoP during locomotion.

 Fig 4-5.
-These pictures show the re-establishment of dorso-palmer balance bring the base of the horse back under the limb, reducing the loading of the DIPJ and bringing the centre of pressure back to a more central position.
-Fig 4.
-Expresses Moleman et al (2006) the pre trim hoof has migrated forward and the centre of pressure (Approx. in red) is in the back third of the hoof, post trim it falls more centrally.
+These pictures show the re-establishment of balance bring the base of the horse back under the limb, reducing the loading of the DIPJ and/or bringing the centre of pressure and gravitational load line back to a more central position.

 The hooves in fig1-2 are reasonably balanced, symmetrical and square to the limb, so only the dorso-palmer balance needed to be addressed outside of normal medio-lateral balancing, when this is not the case creating as much symmetry and basal limb support as is safely possible becomes good practice.
 Medio-lateral imbalances can cause the base to de-centralise Fig 6.

 Fig.6 hoof growth exacerbates conformational defects, uneven hoof growth has caused an exaggerated “toe-out” conformation de-centralising the basal support, re-establishment of medio-lateral balance can bring the hoof back into a more central position under the limb.

 Fig 7-10 The lateral heel of this horse has been crushed and has contracted due to conformational defects (Base Narrow), the shoe has been fitted to re-establish a symmetrical bearing border and support the limb.
 The red line shows the path of the contracted heel.

 In an ideal conformation the bearing surface is centralised under the load from above (Fig.11).